Deferral of Sentence for Breach CCO and Theft

 It was also found out that the client would see her son in the spare time she had but was also managing escalating drug use.
 All this while she didn’t have any stable accommodation.
 There was no denying that she was in a really difficult personal situation.
 It was important that her story be told in a way that would convince the magistrate that she was worthy of another opportunity even though there had been serious offending.

-Jack ultimately convinced the magistrate to defer the client’s sentence on the new offending for 4 months.
+We ultimately convinced the magistrate to defer the client’s sentence on the new offending for 4 months.
 This would allow the magistrate to re-assess the situation after the client is allowed further opportunity to comply with her order.
 This deferral of sentence for Breach CCO and Theft charges is an excellent outcome.
-If the client uses the opportunity, then Jack will have created a great chance to receive a favourable result from the magistrate.
+If the client uses the opportunity, then we will have created a great chance to receive a favourable result from the magistrate.

 - The accused was subject to a Community Corrections Order.